marcoverl/CVUserGuide/source/GettingStarted.rst

-Select **Download OpenStack RC file** and then **OpenStack RC file (Identity API v3)**, to download the rc file for your current project.
+Select **Download OpenStack RC file** and then **OpenStack RC file**, to download the rc file for your current project.
-Please note that the v3 openrc file requires a quite recent version of the Openstack client .

 .. image:: ./images/download_rc_menu.png
    :align: center